-PARTY POSITIONS AMOUNT TRANSCRIPT REFERENCES

-Applicants: Support the Uncontested Alternative.
-The applicants and Direct-WEGO WG-Zammuto-13;

-staff have worked together to ensure the LNG Project will not have any Direct-PSC-Ingwell-3-4

-significant impacts on the environment.

-Sierra Club: No position.

-Commission Staff: Commission staff prepared an EA that followed the Direct-PSC-Ingwell-1

-requirements of Wis.
+PARTY POSITIONS AMOUNT TRANSCRIPT REFERENCES Commission Staff: Commission staff prepared an EA that followed the Direct-PSC-Ingwell-1 requirements of Wis.
 Stat. § 1.11 and Wis.
 Admin.
 Code ch.
 PSC 4.

-COMMISSION ALTERNATIVES
+Sierra Club: No position at this time.

 Uncontested Alternative: Yes.
-The Commission has complied with WEPA A pursuant to Wis .
+The Commission has complied with WEPA pursuant to Wis.
 Stat. § 1.11 and Wis.
 Admin.
-Code

-ch.
+Code ch.
 PSC 4.

-Commissioner Notes:

 Issue 4: Should the applicants request to accrue 100 percent allowance for funds used during construction (AFUDC) on construction work in progress (CWIP) be granted?
-(Uncontested)

-Issue Scope: The applicants request that the projects earn 100 percent AFUDC on CWIP at their respective weighted average costs of capital.

-PARTY POSITIONS AMOUNT TRANSCRIPT REFERENCES Applicants: Support the Uncontested Alternative.
-The applicants ExWEGO WG-Application-70, requested, and staff supports, 100 percent AFUDC on CWIP associated § 4.2.2; Direct-PSC-Schuster-2 with the LNG Project.
-Sierra Club: No position.
-Commission Staff: Given the size and scope of the project, Commission Direct-PSC-Schuster-c-2 staff believes it would be reasonable for the applicants to record 100 percent AFUDC on CWIP associated with the projects.
+(Uncontested) Issue Scope: The applicants request that the projects earn 100 percent AFU , t their respective weighted everage costs of capital.
+JDC on Cwir a then respective weighted average costs AMOUNT TD ANCODIDT DEFEDENCES PARTY POSITIONS AMOUNT TRANSCRIPT REFERENCES Commission Staff: Given the size and scope of the project, Commission Direct-PSC-Schuster-c-2 staff believes it would be reasonable for the applicants to record 100 percent AFUDC on CWIP associated with the projects.
+Sierra Club: No position at this time.
 COMMISSION ALTERNATIVES Uncontested Alternative: Yes.
-The applicants request to earn 100 percent AFUDC on CWI P at their respective weighted average costs of capital is granted.
+The applicants request to earn 100 percent AFUDC on CWIP at their respective weighted average costs of capital is granted.
 Commissioner Notes: